 Sometimes the treasure at the end of the rainbow is a pot of gold, and sometimes it’s a jar of gold holo slime.
 This quick St. Patrick’s Day slime recipe only uses four ingredients, and no Borax, to make so it’s a great project to do with kids over Spring Break.
+It’s easier than you think to make your own End of the Rainbow slime!

 Start by mixing together 1 cup of warm water with 1 cup of clear glue.
 Make sure to stir this mixture until it’s fully combined.
 Once the glue is totally watered down, add in any glitter or add-ins you would like in your slime.